alchemycodelab/module-one-curriculum-base/PRESENTATIONS.md

 Shoot for 20 minutes per team.

 ### General notes
+- Code freeze, then practice your demo.
+  - Avoid last minute pushes
+  - Practice on your deployed version, not localhost
 - Be positive and entusiastic.
 - You __are not__ here to showcase how smart you are.
   - I mean, sure, a little, but just be careful.